top of page

 Key take home messages

-Well done for getting through this monster of a blog.
+Well done for getting through this monster series of a blog.
 Here’s a few great take home messages that will help you on your back bending journey.

-1. Get yourself a great coach that understands flexibility and contortion
+1. Get yourself a great coach that understands flexibility and contortion - our online flexibility coaches/physios are here to help!

 2. Upper back flexibility is harder to gain because of anatomical limitations